PaulinaCzarnota/Cryptography-and-Cyber-Security-CA-Assignments-2024-25/README.md

 * Configured iptables rules on Kali to allow only essential services and block all others.
 * Practiced secure file encryption and digital signing with GnuPG.

-# Assignment 2: Final Cryptography & Cybersecurity Project
+# CA 2: Final Cryptography & Cyber Security Assignment

 ### Overview